Diminished Value Article by Kerr & Sheldon Law

 Did you Buy a Damaged Car Without Knowing?

 Sometimes consumers opt to unload a vehicle by selling it without disclosing the accident history.
 The consequences can be serious.
 A seller who conceals or suppresses the fact that a vehicle has sustained structural damage from an unsuspecting purchaser can be criminally and civilly liable for damages for such fraudulent conduct.
 A seller is obligated both legally and morally to disclose such material facts to a buyer and cannot conceal or suppress the information in order to obtain more money from an unsuspecting buyer through false pretenses.
 A seller who fails to disclose a vehicle has sustained structural damage may be liable not only for actual damages, but also for “punitive damages” as well as “triple damages” and “attorney fees.”

 It’s estimated that 55 percent of consumers would not buy a vehicle damaged in a car accident and 81 percent of those who would buy a damaged vehicle would only do so if offered deep discounts.

 Savvy car buyers consult car history reports obtained from services like CARFAX, which provides a full report of the vehicle’s history and allows them to buy without the fear of hidden problems.
 Without the protection of a history report, consumers may purchase a vehicle that has been in a serious accident.
-A recent 20/20 segment recently revealed that even reputable dealers like CarMax fail to disclose information about safety, repairs and recalls to consumers.
+A 20/20 segment revealed that even reputable dealers like CarMax fail to disclose information about safety, repairs and recalls to consumers.

 As demand for diminished value recovery grows, reputable vehicle appraisers are becoming increasingly committed to providing a variety of consumer protections.
 These include providing customers with post-collision vehicle inspections, as well as a number of related services like collision monitoring, pre- and post-purchase inspections, total loss and diminished value assessments.